knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationAchievementsApi.md

 <a name="createachievement"></a>
 # **CreateAchievement**
-> ModelAchievementDefinitionResource CreateAchievement (ModelAchievementDefinitionResource achievement)
+> AchievementDefinitionResource CreateAchievement (AchievementDefinitionResource achievement)

 Create a new achievement definition